As of 22nd March 2021, the Bailiwick of Guernsey is in Stage 3 of the Exit from Lockdown.

-Social distancing of two metres or more and enhanced hygiene measures are required; face coverings are strongly recommended.
+Social distancing and enhanced hygiene measures are still recommended.
+More at: https://covid19.gov.gg/guidance/facecoverings.

 The routine use of gloves or FFP3 respirators is not currently recommended for workplaces, but may be appropriate in some healthcare settings.